awsdocs/amazon-redshift-developer-guide/doc_source/queries-troubleshooting.md

 ## Load data is incorrect<a name="queries-troubleshooting-load-data-incorrect"></a>

 Your COPY operation can load incorrect data in the following ways; we suggest the following troubleshooting approaches\.

-**Not all files are loaded**
-Eventual consistency can cause a discrepancy in some cases between the files listed using an Amazon S3 ListBuckets action and the files available to the COPY command\.
-For more information, see [Verifying that the data loaded correctly](verifying-that-data-loaded-correctly.md)\.

 **Wrong files are loaded**
 Using an object prefix to specify data files can cause unwanted files to be read\.
 Instead, use a manifest file to specify exactly which files to load\.
 For more information, see the [copy_from_s3_manifest_file](copy-parameters-data-source-s3.md#copy-manifest-file) option for the COPY command and [Example: COPY from Amazon S3 using a manifest](r_COPY_command_examples.md#copy-command-examples-manifest) in the COPY examples\.